 - $24 million to Destination NSW for a Live Music Support Package to be administered in partnership with Create NSW and the Office of the 24-Hour Economy Commissioner.

-- $5.5 million for a Business Events Industry Support package to assist business events in Greater Sydney and across NSW
+- $5.5 million for a Business Events Industry Support package to assist business events in Greater Sydney and across NSW.
+For more information including eligibility criteria and the LGAs relevant to each fund and to apply, visit Meet In Sydney for the Greater Sydney, Newcastle and Wollongong program, and Meet In NSW for business events elsewhere in regional NSW.

 More information about the package will be made available at: